kkrolikowski/spine/README.md

 ### Requirements
 Before you start building this project please ensure that you have installed required packages
 - autconf >= 2.63
-- automake
 - gcc
 - libmysqlclient-dev
-- libmysqlclient18
+- libmysqlclient
 - libgtop2-7
-- libgtop2-common
 - libgtop2-dev

 ### Install